yuxuani/yuxuani.github.io/README.md

-# Personal Website
+# Yuxuan Xie - Personal Website
-This is a personal professional website built using the [al-folio](https://github.com/alshedivat/al-folio) template, with modifications made to suit personal needs.
+This is a personal website built using the [al-folio](https://github.com/alshedivat/al-folio) template, with modifications made to suit personal needs.

 ## Copyright Notice
 Unless otherwise noted, all original content on this website — including but not limited to blog posts, images, and other original materials — is © Yuxuan Xie.
 All rights reserved.